Agency Retainers: What You Need to Know

 Agency retainers are built around long-term relationships.
-By positioning your agency as a strategic partner in your client’s success, more often than not, you’ll have the time and freedom to dig deeper, address more challenges, test strategically and create stronger solutions to meet your client’s goals.
+By positioning your agency as a strategic partner in your client’s success, more often than not, you’ll have the time and freedom to dig deeper, address more challenges, test strategies, and create more robust solutions to meet your client’s goals.

 Better Work, Faster

 Once the onboarding process is complete and your team has fully invested in your client’s business goals, you’ll be able to create better work faster.
+Retainers based on monthly workload might help an agency’s workers operate more productively.
 Your content will improve because your team is now essentially a part-time employee of your client.

 Improved Project Pipeline